Troubleshooting

 Frist, attempt to reconnect the SDC to your tenant to resolve this issue:

-1. Check that the SDC virtual machine is running and can reach a CDO IP address in your region.
-See Connect CDO to your Managed Devices.
+1. Check that the SDC virtual machine is running and can reach a Security Cloud Control IP address in your region.
+See Connect Security Cloud Control to your Managed Devices.

-2. Attempt to reconnect CDO and the SDC by requesting a heartbeat manually.
+2. Attempt to reconnect Security Cloud Control and the SDC by requesting a heartbeat manually.
 If the SDC responds to a heartbeat request, it will return to "Active" status.
 To request a heartbeat manually:

 1. In the left pane, choose Tools & Services > Secure Connectors.